bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 ## After the Exit Interview
+To be done by assigned lab staff in charge of offboarding:

 1. Update member status in the [BHKLab Member Tracking](https://docs.google.com/spreadsheets/d/1chXQ5U3NL4EZ1ALw7JxmRCmrT0W4SVTt_gT8LUfBHmQ/edit?gid=1405839011#gid=1405839011) sheet to 'Alumni'
 1. Update member status on website
 1. Remove the member from the [Lab Member Expertise](../Onboarding/lab_member_expertise.md) page